nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 **Pathway 1: The story shape requires emotional registers the archetype cannot deliver authentically.** A Hero's Journey requires genuine stakes — the hero must risk something real.
 An Innocent brand telling a Hero's Journey must introduce conflict, shadow, and the possibility of failure.
 But the Innocent's deepest commitment is to purity and simplicity.
 The conflict reads as performed, because the Innocent's visual and verbal language is not built to hold it.

-**Pathway 2: The story positions the brand in a role inconsistent with its archetype.** Miller's customer-as-hero framing makes this visible: the brand's position in the story — hero, guide, mentor, threshold guardian — carries archetypal weight.
-An Everyman brand that positions itself as a transformative force (Magician's role) is claiming to transcend the ordinary.
+**Pathway 2: The story positions the brand in a role inconsistent with its archetype.** Miller's customer-as-hero framing makes this visible: the brand's position in the story — hero, guide, mentor — carries archetypal weight.
+An Everyman brand that positions itself as a transformative force is claiming to transcend the ordinary.
 The Everyman's promise is *you belong here, as you are* — not transcendence.
 The positioning claim contradicts the brand's foundational commitment.

 **Pathway 3: The story's cultural content is accessible only to archetypes the brand does not inhabit.** Some subject matter belongs, in cultural terms, to specific archetypes.
 Social movements belong to the Outlaw.
 Grief and care belong to the Caregiver.
 Mastery and achievement belong to the Hero.
 An Innocent brand entering social-movement content is borrowing content it has no claim to.
 The borrowing reads as exploitation regardless of intent.